 3. What channels will you use to send surveys to your customers?

 If you reach out to customers in the channels they’re used to, they’ll be more likely to respond to your surveys.
 So, when you’re thinking about gathering feedback, consider what survey distribution method you’ll be using.

 Email, web or in-app, and link surveys are popular, since they’re convenient for the customer and easy for the business to deploy.
-SMS surveys, provided you have permission to text your customers, are also a good option.

 The more versatile your CXM platform is, the wider range of customers you’ll get to respond.

 4. How easily can the system be set up?

 Can you do it quickly without having to dig into the code?
 Do you have access to software developers and designers to implement your survey program?

 If a system is too complicated to implement, it can keep your team away from the work that they were hired for.

 When vetting a solution, consider the internal resources at your disposal.
 A self-serve experience management software platform might be what you need to get your program off the ground.

 5. Do you want to integrate your feedback back into your existing toolset?